Vahidmhn/LMMP.jl/README.md

 For more information, please refer to [1].

+In order to use this package you need to have JuMP and CPELX installed.

 This package provides a function called LMMPSolver with four main arguments A, b, C, d which are the same matrices and vectors in the problem.
 For example:

 LMMPSolver(A,b,C,d)